metayeti/mINI/README.md

 Section and key order is preserved on read and write operations.
 Iterating through data will take the same order as the original file.

-This library operates with `std::string` type to hold values and relies on your host environment for encoding.
+This library operates with the `std::string` type to hold values and relies on your host environment for encoding.

 ## Installation